ian-whitestone/gift-the-code/README.md

 <br/>
 <br/>

-Now that you are properly equipped, let's continue....
+Now that you are *properly equipped*, let's continue....
 <br/>
 <br/>
 <br/>